Skip to content

 Overall accuracy

 The inaccuracy of this statistic relates to the inaccuracy of the figures used from the national accounts.
-See documentation of statistics for Annual national accounts.
+See documentation of statistics for National accounts.
 In addition, there is uncertainty connected with the assumptions made, for example in relation to production functions.

-In the danish documentation note En kvalitetsvurdering af timeproduktivitet på brancheniveau an assessment is made of how usable each industry's productivity growth rates is in productivity analyzes.
+In the danish documentation note En kvalitetsvurdering af timeproduktivitet på brancheniveau (in Danish only) an assessment is made of how usable each industry's productivity growth rates is in productivity analyzes.

 Sampling error